 These are the top 10 spine strengthening exercises or spondylolisthesis exercises

-Your doctor or physiotherapist may suggest you do some of the below-mentioned spine strengthening exercises to relieve the back pain caused by the spondylolisthesis.
+Your doctor or physiotherapist may suggest you do some of the below-mentioned spine strengthening exercises to relieve the back pain caused by spondylolisthesis.

 Note: It is advised to take proper medical advice before practicing any exercises mentioned below.

-1. Spondylolisthesis Exercises – Pelvic tilt exercise
+1. Spondylolisthesis Exercises – Pelvic Tilt Exercise

 2. Spondylolisthesis Exercises – Gluteal Stretch

 - Bring one knee up and pull it gently into your chest for 10-15 seconds, and then relax.

-3. Spondylolisthesis Exercises – Bridging exercise
+3. Spondylolisthesis Exercises – Bridging Exercise

 - Squeeze or tighten your buttocks, and lift your hips off the floor until the shoulders, hips, and knees are all in a straight line.